Coronavirus: protective measures and organization

 All members of the university make the protection of ‘at risk’ persons a priority and take the initiative if they see any room for improvement.

-In order to realize the maxim "As personal as possible, as digital as necessary" and to be able to hold as many events as possible in presence mode again, a general obligation to wear oronasal face masks has been in force on all premises of the University of Lucerne since August 17.
-With the protection concept phase III, which is valid from August 24, the obligation to wear oronasal face masks is specified and exceptions are defined.
+A general obligation to wear oronasal face masks has been in force on all premises of the University of Lucerne since mid August.
+In the protection concept, the obligation to wear oronasal face masks is specified and exceptions are defined.

 The obligation to wear an oronasal face mask for the mouth and nose is excluded for the following persons/circumstances: